hoxfon/react-native-twilio-programmable-voice/README.md

 # react-native-twilio-programmable-voice
 React Native wrapper for Twilio Programmable Voice SDK

-Before start we recommend you get familiar with [Twilio Programmable Voice SDK](https://www.twilio.com/docs/api/voice-sdk).
+Before starting, we recommend you get familiar with [Twilio Programmable Voice SDK](https://www.twilio.com/docs/api/voice-sdk).
 It's easier to integrate this module into your react-native app if you follow the Quickstart tutorial from Twilio, because it makes very clear which setup steps are required.

 ## Installation